QuantEcon/lecture-source-py/source/rst/black_litterman.rst

-If :math:`\hat \mu` is the maximum likelihood estimator and :math:`\tau` is chosen heavily to weight this view, then the customer's portfolio will involve big short-long positions
+If :math:`\hat \mu` is the maximum likelihood estimator and :math:`\tau` is chosen heavily to weight this view, then the customer's portfolio will involve big short-long positions.

 .. code-block:: python3